yuvaraja402/Skin-Cancer-Convolution-Neural-Networks/README.md

 # Skin Cancer Abnormality Classification
 ## Machine learning Model used - Convolution Neural Networks

-### Goal
+<b>Motivation</b> :thought_balloon: - Millions of people get diagnosed with melanoma skin cancer every year and there needs to be a fast way to detect skin cancer to avoid mortality rates.

-Train a Convolution Neural Networks model to predict and classify the type of skin cancer from any given :file_folder: image.
+<b>Objective</b> :dart: - To Train a Convolution Neural Networks model with high accuracy to predict and classify the type of skin cancer from any given :file_folder: image.
+As future scope, this model can be trained with more image samples to reach metrics :chart_with_upwards_trend: of 95 % and carry this project into realm of cloud computing integrating its functionality into a mobile app for faster skin cancer detection.

 ### Dataset
 Source : https://www.isic-archive.com/#!/onlyHeaderTop/gallery